FJortay/DICS-Collaborative-Management/README.md

 **Software and Hardware Environment:**

-- ***Software.*** DICS is built to be ***decentralized*** (both client and server), ***modular*** (to ease future technological evolution), and entirely composed of ***free software*** (as defined by [fsf.org](https://fsf.org)).
+- ***Software.*** DICS is built to be ***decentralized*** (modules are both client and server), ***modular*** (to ease future technological evolution), and entirely composed of ***free software*** (as defined by [fsf.org](https://fsf.org)).

-- ***Hardware.*** DICS is intended to run on the [DIOS network](https://github.com/FJortay/DIOS), which is P2P, wireless, and AI-driven.
-Organization members are assumed to use two types of [open source terminals](https://www.gnu.org/philosophy/free-hardware-designs.html): a desktop computer and an IPV card (a future smart card-type device with a touchscreen and virtual keyboard for identification, payments, and voting).
+- ***Hardware.*** DICS is intended to run on the [DIOS network](https://github.com/FJortay/DIOS-Operating-System), which is P2P, wireless, and AI-driven.
+Organization members are assumed to use two types of [open source terminals](https://www.gnu.org/philosophy/free-hardware-designs.html): a desktop computer and an IPV card (a a yet-to-be-developed smart card-type device with a touchscreen and virtual keyboard for identification, payments, and voting).
 The system is deliberately designed without reliance on smartphones, addressing concerns regarding mental health and computer security.

 In Sections 3 to 8, open source solutions are proposed for each component.
-However, many of these software packages were not originally developed with today’s conversational AI advances in mind.
+Modules should be integrated in a standardized manner to streamline the system's evolvability (i.e., the replacement of existing modules with new ones).
+Indeed, many of these software packages were not originally developed with today’s conversational AI advances in mind.
 As such, significant parts of DICS may need to be built from scratch—or integrated with existing tools as a first step.

-*The DICS Collaborative Management repository, along with [DIOS Operating System](https://github.com/FJortay/DIOS-Operating-System) repository, is part of the [DICOS Societal Project](https://github.com/FJortay/DICOS-Societal-Project)".*
+*DICS Collaborative Management, along with [DIOS Operating System](https://github.com/FJortay/DIOS-Operating-System), is part of the [DISCO Collective Intelligence](https://github.com/FJortay/DICOS-Societal-Project) project.*

 ---